MimiOnuoha/Philosophy-of-Data/week-1/semester-setup.md

 4. **Use the edit button to edit the file and write your post.** </br>When you're finished, hit the "commit changes" button.
 5. It might take a few minutes, but navigate to your site and you should see your brand new post.

-#### Method 2: Use a third party client like [Prose](http://prose.io/)
+#### Method 1.5 Use a third party client like [Prose](http://prose.io/)
-Go to [Prose](http://prose.io/), allow access to your Github, and you'll be presented with a clean and easy-to-work-with interface.
-Follow all the same instructions as for Method 1, but you'll see that it's much simple and nicer to use.
+You can go to [Prose](http://prose.io/), allow access to your Github, and you'll be presented with a clean and easy-to-work-with interface.
 See [this video](https://www.youtube.com/watch?v=n1hJomsmk2s) for a quick demonstration.
+But note that it might be easier to create the post in Github and then use Prose to adjust it, because Prose doesn't make it easy to add the

 #### Method 3: Writing and developing locally
 We haven't yet gotten to this, but if you're ambitious and want to try, go [here](https://github.com/barryclark/jekyll-now#quick-start) to the section that says "Local Development" and follow the instructions.